simpleweb/romulus-cli/docs/commands.md

 ## Component

-Creates a new _stateless_ or _stateful_ component.
+Creates a new component or class based component.

 ```
 romulus component MyComponent
-romulus component MyComponent --stateful
+romulus component MyComponent --classComponent
 ```

 This will generate three files: